MicrosoftDocs/cloud-adoption-framework/docs/scenarios/cloud-scale-analytics/architectures/reference-architecture-data-mesh.md

 #### Evolve toward the future

 Cloud-scale analytics is designed with data mesh in mind.
 Cloud-scale analytics provides a proven approach by which organizations can share data across many data domains.
-This framework governs the architecture by ring-fencing it with data management services and allows domains to have the autonomy to make choices.
+This framework allows domains to have the autonomy to make choices and it governs the architecture by ring-fencing it with data management services.

-A consideration to keep in mind, when you're implementing data mesh, is how to logically group and organize your domains.
-This requires an enterprise view and is likely a cultural shift for your organization.
+When you're implementing data mesh, logically group and organize your domains.
+This approach requires an enterprise view and is likely a cultural shift for your organization.
 The shift requires you to federate data ownership among data domains and owners who are accountable for providing their data as products.
 It also requires teams to conform to centralized capabilities that are offered by the data management landing zone.
 This new approach might require individual teams to give up their current mandates, which are likely to generate resistance.
 You might have to make certain political choices and strike a balance between centralized and decentralized approaches.

 You can scale a data mesh architecture by adding more landing zones to the architecture for individual domains.
 These landing zones use virtual network peering to connect to the data management landing zone and all other landing zones.
 This pattern allows you to share data products and resources across zones.
-By splitting into separate zones, you can spread workloads across Azure subscriptions and resources.
+When you split into separate zones, you can spread workloads across Azure subscriptions and resources.
 This approach allows you to implement the data mesh organically.

 ## Learn more